Registration Renewal in Idaho

 The online renewal service will walk you through the process of renewing.
-For additional detailed instructions, the ID DMV provides an instructive PDF with screenshots and tips.
+For additional detailed instructions, the ID DMV provides an instructive demo with screenshots and tips.

 Your registration, stickers, and license plates will be mailed to you.
 If you haven't received them, contact the ID DMV to check the status of your renewal.

 NOTE: There will be a small online convenience fee charged in addition to the standard registration renewal fees for your vehicle.

 You can renew your Idaho vehicle registration in person at an ID county assessor office.